denoland/deno_lint/docs/rules/rules_of_hooks.md

-Ensure that (P)React hooks are only called inside component functions and not called conditionally.
+Ensure that React/Preact hooks are only called inside component functions and not called conditionally.
 A hook is a function that starts with `use`

 ### Invalid: